Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/DEPLOYREADME.md

 ## Deploying Azure Resources
 Clone the repository and change directory so you are in the root/custom-commands/hospitality/deployment folder.

+You will need to unrestrict powershell's script execution policy by running the following in an administrator powershell
+    Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass This will reset the policy once this powershell session has ended.

 Call az login to log your powershell into Azure.
 Run the powershell script.
 Replace "mynewresource" with the name you would like.
 Try to make this name unique as it is required to be GLOBALLY unique.
 It will be used to generate a url.
 Note: This will use your default Azure subscription if you have more than one.

     ./az login